404salad/pond_ssg/readme.md

 ### current things
-[ ] - adding an user focused interface to create markdown files [ ] - creating a search feature for main page
+[ ] - adding an user focused interface to create markdown files [ ] - adding more metadata on the article links on homepage [ ] - modular styles using colored variants of pico or extracting basic colors to make a basic template [ ] - modular styles using colored variants of pico or extracting basic colors to make a basic template [x] - creating a search feature for main page
 [x] - setting up gh actions
 [x] - creating a toml config